CedricDeVijt/ComputerScienceNotes/Bachelor 2/Compilers/Exam questions/proof_grammar.md

 ## Give an example of a grammar and a word from its language which can be deterministically parsed by an LALR(1) parser thanks to ItemFollow and which cannot be done using Follow only.

 ## Let T= {id, assign, num}be a set of terminals.
-Consider the following grammar G and the language Lit defines.
+Consider the following grammar G and the language L it defines.

 (1) S → id
 (2) S → V assign E